bitmansofthu/ZipArchive/README.md

 - Zip-up NSData instances. (with a filename)

 This fork adds the ability to handle output of ZipArchive as NSData chunks and stream it over network or so.
+It also provides manual access to zip entries for large files.

 ## Installation and Setup